These 15 drone photography tips will help you capture great aerial photos every time.

 2. Check The UAV Forcast And Plan Your Photography Session

 UAV forecast websites and UAV forecast apps give you important information for planning your drone photography session.
 On these UAV websites or apps all you need to do is input the location you will be flying your drone in.
-The UAV forecast will provide information including areas which are off-limits, the weather for the day, solar activity, how many GPS satellites are active within a particular area, and many more.
+The UAV forecast will provide information including areas, which are off limits, the weather for the day, solar activity, how many GPS satellites are active within a particular area, and much more.

 3. Pack Spares And Accessories

 As a drone photographer wanting to capture the best photos, you need to plan for all eventualities.
 Bring along drone spares and accessories such as extra batteries, propellers, cables, chargers and filters.
 Also don’t forget to pack some lunch as it’s not easy to capture great aerial photos on an empty photos.